 In terms of timing, don’t book early.
 As Doug states, “the only benefit to booking early is to secure the room you want.”
 If you want a specific cabin, book early.
 Otherwise, wait until the last minute.
 As I said in the beginning, cruise companies don’t want to sail empty ships and so do heavy last-minute discounting — be sure to sign up for cruise company newsletters to stay informed!

 Finally, if you book a cruise and the price drops, contact the cruise or your travel agent.
 They will often give you the difference as an onboard credit.

-As Chris from Orlando Chris states “There are so many ships now, prices are at an all time low.”
+As Chris from Chris Cruises states, “There are so many ships now, prices are at an all time low.”
 Now is a great time to go on a cruise.

 Three Things to Remember

 Smaller is cheaper – Smaller boats tend to be less expensive since they offer fewer amenities and attractions.